ollama4j/ollama4j-web-ui/README.md

 ### Via Docker

-Easiest way to get started is by using Docker.
+If you already have a Ollama service running, the easiest way to get started is by using Docker by pointing to the host address of Ollama.
 Find the image tags [here](https://hub.docker.com/r/amithkoujalgi/ollama4j-web-ui).

 Run the Docker container by issuing this in your terminal: